edbzn/edbzn.github.io/content/blog/a-practical-guide-to-building-cross-platform-apps-with-angular-ionic-capacitor-and-nx-part-2/index.md

 #### Reactive refactoring

 While the original approach works, it relies on imperative constructs such as the `subscribe()` function call and the `ngOnInit()` lifecycle hook.
-To address this, we can leverage Angular 19's **reactive features**, such as `rxResource`, to create a cleaner, declarative solution.
+To address this, we can leverage Angular 19's **reactive features**, such as `rxResource` and `linkedSignal`, to create a cleaner, declarative solution.

 Here's the improved implementation: